otto-torino/satispaython/README.md

 ### Key generation

 Firs of all you nedd an RSA private key.
-You can generate the key by yourself or you may use the provided utility functions:
+You may generate the key by yourself or you may use the provided utility functions:

 ```python
 from paython.utils import key_management